 Classroom Community and Choice

-Student led workshops and classrooms requires a strong community.
-Taking time to build a trusting learning community must be intentionally taught.
+Student-led workshops and classrooms require a strong community.
+Taking the time to build a trusting learning community must be intentionally taught.
 Developing a classroom community strengthened my trust in the students.
 We work together to solve problems, manage the classroom, and grow as learners.
 This work builds a sense of ownership that enables students to feel pride and power in the classroom and the learning.
-The learners become engaged learners who are invested in their work, who to take care of the space, each others and themselves.
+The learners become engaged learners who are invested in their work, who to take care of the space, each other and themselves.

 Classroom Structure is Key

 So what does all this choice mean to our roles as student and teacher?
-It means we are guided by the student’s interest, needs and discoveries and we are all learners.
-It also means there are an equal number of teachers and students.
+It means we are guided by the student’s interest, needs, and discoveries and we are all learners.
+It also means there is an equal number of teachers and students.
 The kids are independent and find they can learn from and with each other.
-During the work part of our workshops we are conferring and meeting with small groups, with an individual, or with a single student .
+During the work part of our workshops, we are conferring and meeting with small groups, with an individual, or with a single student.
 All along, I am monitoring the classroom and student progress to guide my planning and our next steps together.
 I now enter the classroom with questions and possibilities, The lesson design comes from the needs of the students and becomes personalized and authentic.
 I think it’s important to remember the one doing the most work is doing the most learning.